mesaugat/hugo-boring/exampleSite/content/posts/diagram-support.md

 draft: false
 ---

-Eureka supports the rendering of diagrams by using Mermaid.
+Boring supports the rendering of diagrams by using Mermaid.

 <!--more-->

 Please include the Mermaid diagram as below.
 Every mermaid chart/graph/diagram definition, has to have separate `<div>` tags.